 Choosing the right dehumidifier for your needs is not always easy.
-There are many factors to consider, along with different styles and types of dehumidifiers.
-From the application you need it for, to the size of the space you're drying, the requirements and demands being made on your dehumidifier will mean that you can’t simply buy any old dehumidifier and hope it does the job.
+There are many factors to consider, along with different styles and types.
+From the application you need it for, to the size of the space you're drying, the requirements and demands being made on your dehumidifier will mean that you can’t simply buy any old unit and hope it does the job.
 Thankfully, there is plenty of information available to assist you with your decision, including in our info hub.

 The most important choice you will need to make is whether you want to buy a refrigerant or desiccant dehumidifier.
 We've listed some information below to help you with your decision.